PROPOSED legislation freeing local authorities of the obligation to place public notices in newspapers has been scrapped.

 “Ministers are now calling on those who opposed the proposed legislation to engage positively on the issue and recognise that Parliament must take a more constructive stance to assist.

 “The Scottish Government will continue to develop the on-line advertising portal for the public sector.”

-John Swinney, Cabinet Secretary for Finance and Sustainable Growth, is quoted, saying: “The UK Government is imposing the first cut in Scotland's budget since devolution next year and further reductions in spending are inevitable in years to come.
-Facing that increasingly challenging financial environment, Scotland's councils identified a need to cut spending on public notices, which currently cost around £6 million a year.
+John Swinney, Cabinet Secretary for Finance and Sustainable Growth, is quoted, as saying: “The UK Government is imposing the first cut in Scotland’s budget since devolution next year and further reductions in spending are inevitable in years to come.
+Facing that increasingly challenging financial environment, Scotland’s councils identified a need to cut spending on public notices, which currently cost around £6 million a year.
 The purpose of this legislation, which government began work on in 2006, was to give councils the option of using a more effective way of improving communication with the public and deliver increased value for money.